AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-file-format-specification.md

 The top level object in an OTIO file can be any OTIO data type, but is typically a Timeline.
-This means that most use cases will assume that the top level object is a Timeline, but in specific workflows, you can read and write otio files that contain just a Clip, Sequence, RationalTime, or any other OTIO data type.
+This means that most use cases will assume that the top level object is a Timeline, but in specific workflows, you can read and write otio files that contain just a Clip, Track, RationalTime, or any other OTIO data type.
 Due to the nature of JSON, you could also read/write an array of objects, but we recommend that you use the OTIO SerializableCollection data type in this case so that you can attach metadata to the container itself.
 Code that reads an OTIO file should guard against unexpected top level types and fail gracefully.
 Note also, that this is the reason that there is no top level file format version in OTIO.
 Each data type has a version instead to allow for more granular versioning.